Shahram Taghavi

 Shahram Taghavi is a barrister practising in the United Kingdom.
-He is a specialist in Judicial Review, Human Rights, Immigration and EU law.
-He was called to the England & Wales bar in 1994.
+He is a specialist in judicial review, human rights, immigration and EU law.
+He was called to the bar of England and Wales in 1994.
 He is a partner at Article 1, a law firm specialising in immigration, EU freedoms of movement and human rights law.
 He practised as an independent barrister at Doughty Street Chambers specialising in human rights, immigration and public law.
 He was joint head of the Human Rights and Public law departments and head of the Immigration department at Simons Muirhead & Burton solicitors.
 He was a Senior Barrister at Bates Wells & Braithwaite LLP as a member of their Public & Regulatory, Human Rights and Immigration departments, Deputy Head of Human Rights and Immigration at Lewis Silkin LLP, Head of Human Rights and Immigration at Charles Russell LLP (now Charles Russell Speechly LLP) and National Head of Immigration and Human Rights at Grant Thornton LLP.